Local universality of repulsive particle systems and random matrices: Introduction and main results

-We shall demonstrate our approach to bulk universality by means of the following very example of functions $h$ and $Q$. \begin{thrm} Let $\g>0$ and $\a>0$ be arbitrary.
-Let $h(t-s):=\g(t-s)^2$ and $Q(t)=\a t^2$.
-Then \eqref{p33} and \eqref{325} hold for $\lb P_{N,Q}^h\rb_N$ uniformly as in Theorem \ref{312}.
-Here $\mu_Q^h$ will be the semi-circle distribution with support $[-\w,\w]$, $\w:=\lb\sqrt{\a+\g}\rb^{-1}$. \end{thrm} A first step in the proof of Theorems \ref{300} and \ref{312} is to compare the correlation functions of $P_{N,Q}^h$ with correlation functions of {\it eigenvalues} of some unitary invariant ensemble.
+A first step in the proof of Theorems~\ref{300}~and~\ref{312} is to compare the correlation functions of $P_{N,Q}^h$ with correlation functions of \textit{eigenvalues} of some unitary invariant ensemble.
 To construct such an ensemble, we first determine $\mu_Q^h$ as the equilibrium measure of some external field $V$ (depending on $h$ and $Q$) using a fixed point argument.
-The difference between $P_{N,Q}^h$ and this unitary invariant ensemble $P_{N,V}$ consists of (up to normalization) a factor $\exp\{\U(x)\}$, where $\U$ is a quadratic interaction energy which may be expressed as a mixture of linear interaction energy terms using Gaussian processes.
-This finally leads after some truncation procedure to a mixture representation of $P_{N,Q}^h$ by invariant ensembles with the {\it same} bulk universality.
+The difference between $P_{N,Q}^h$ and this unitary invariant ensemble $P_{N,V}$ consists of (up to normalization) a factor $\exp\{\mathcal{U}(x)\}$, where $\mathcal{U}$ is a~quadratic interaction energy which may be expressed as a mixture of linear interaction energy terms using Gaussian processes.
+This finally leads, after a truncation procedure, to a mixture representation of $P_{N,Q}^h$ by invariant ensembles with the \textit{same} bulk universality.

-The paper is organised as follows.
-In Section 2, the asymptotics of $P_{N,Q}^h$ for $h(t-s):=\g(t-s)^2$ and $Q(t)=\a t^2$ are investigated, in particular Theorem \ref{313} is proved.
-In Section 3, we associate to $P_{N,Q}^h$ a unitary invariant ensemble which will turn out to have the same asymptotic behaviour as $P_{N,Q}^h$.
-Section 4 contains concentration of measure inequalities which are needed furtheron.
-Section 5 deals with bounds on the first correlation function of a unitary invariant ensemble.
+The paper is organized as follows.
+In Section~\ref{firstex}, the asymptotics of $P_{N,Q}^h$ for $h(t-s):=\gamma(t-s)^2$ and $Q(t)=\alpha t^2$ are investigated, and in particular Theorem~\ref{313} is proved.
+In Section~\ref{correns}, we associate to $P_{N,Q}^h$ a unitary invariant ensemble which will turn out to have the same asymptotic behavior as $P_{N,Q}^h$.
+Section~\ref{globasym} contains concentration of measure inequalities.
+Section~\ref{sec5} deals with bounds on the first correlation function of a unitary invariant ensemble.
 The proofs in this section use established techniques which we decided to include in detail for the sake of completeness of the exposition.
-Theorems \ref{300} and \ref{312} are proved in Section 6.
-In the appendix we recall a number of results on equilibrium measures.\\ A prior version of these results is based on the PhD-Thesis of the second author \cite{Venker}.
+Theorems~\ref{300}~and~\ref{312} are proved in Section~\ref{sec6}.
+In the \hyperref[equmeas]{Appendix} we recall a number of results on equilibrium measures.

+A prior version of these results is based on the Ph.D. thesis of the second author~\cite{Venker}.

-\section{A first Example}
+\section{A first example}

 In this section, we will study the probability measure